magland/remfile/README.md

 ## How?

 A file-like object is created that reads the remote file in chunks using the requests library.
-A relatively small default chunk size is used, but when the system detects that a large data array is being accessed, it switches to a larger chunk size.
+A relatively small default chunk size is used, but when remfile detects that a large data array is being accessed, it adaptively switches to larger chunk sizes.
 For very large data arrays, the system will use multiple threads to read the data in parallel.

 ## Disk caching